 A veterinarian will listen to and watch the symptoms that the dog is exhibiting in order to make a diagnosis of laryngeal paralysis.
 They may also want to look at the larynx when the dog is sedated in order to see whether or not the larynx is opening and closing when it breathes.
 A special piece of equipment called a laryngoscope is typically used to look in the back of the throat where the larynx is.
 Other tests may be run to rule out other diseases or to ensure there isn't an underlying cause for the laryngeal paralysis.
 Lar par is typically a disease that affects older dogs so it may be referred to as geriatric onset laryngeal paralysis and polyneuropathy (GOLPP) if degenerative polyneuropathy is also diagnosed.

 Treatment of Laryngeal Paralysis in Dogs

 Surgical correction is the only treatment option for dogs with severe cases of laryngeal paralysis.
 A procedure is performed to permanently "tie back" one or both sides of the larynx to hold the larynx open and allow a dog to breathe.
-Less severe cases may only need anti-inflammatory medications to reduce laryngeal swelling, weight loss, and activity restriction.
+Less severe cases may only need anti-inflammatory medications to reduce laryngeal swelling, weight loss, and restriction from excitement inducing activities.
 If laryngeal paralysis is a problem that is related to hypothyroidism or degenerative polyneuropathy then other treatment options will be recommended by your veterinarian.

 How to Prevent Laryngeal Paralysis in Dogs